De Férias com o Ex Caribe season 2: Future Appearances

 In 2023, Lumena Aleluia appeared in A Fazenda 15, she entered in the Warehouse where the public voted for four contestants to move into the main house, she didn't receive enough votes to enter in the game.
+In 2024 appeared for the first season of De Férias com o Ex Diretoria.
+In 2026 returned for a second season of De Férias com o Ex Diretoria.

 In 2023, Willian "WL" Guimarães also appeared in A Fazenda 15, he finished in fourth place in the competition.

 In 2024, Jhenyfer "Bifão" Dulz appeared on A Grande Conquista 2, she had to compete for a place to enter in the game and she didn't enter.

 In 2024, Luana Targinno appeared in A Fazenda 16, she finished in 10th place in the competition.

+In 2026, Willian Guimarães returned for the second season of De Férias com o Ex Diretoria.